 January 9, 2015: Congratulations to undergraduate researchers, Louai, Eilbret, Abraham and Thi, in winning UROP Research Grant for 2015.

-January 1, 2015: Welcome to Dr. Xuning Emily Guo (lab manager), Claire Chen (graduate student), Neto Sosa (rotating graduate student), Stella Doering and Shirley Cheung (undergraduate researchers) in joining Zhao lab.
+January 1, 2015: Welcome to Dr. Xuning Emily Guo (lab manager), Claire Chen (graduate student), Neto Sosa (rotating graduate student), and Stella Doering (undergraduate researcher) in joining Zhao lab.

 December 16, 2014: The Integrated Comprehensive Droplet Digital Detection (IC 3D) technology featured again at UCI news.